General Data Protection Regulations (GDPR)

 Text message reminders about appointments

-We have began using a text messaging service to remind patients of their appointments.
+We are using a text messaging service to remind patients of their appointments.
 Unless you opt out of this service, you will automatically be included.
 This service is anonymised and will send a message to the mobile telephone number we hold on your medical records.
 It will also give you the opportunity to cancel appointments that you no longer require by simply replying to the text message with the word "cancel".

 We may also use it to invite patients to certain clinics, such as the annual flu clinic, should you qualify for invitation or to collect basic health data from you.
 In this instance you will receive a message asking you to make an appointment or asking you about things such as your smoking habits.
-This message will come from "NHSNoReply" and will ask you to respond to 07800008113.
+This message will come from "NHSNoReply" and will ask you to respond.
 Please be assured that if you receive this, the message is definitely legitimate and is from the health centre.

 We hope that this service will prove popular but to do so we need your help.
 We need you to give us your mobile telephone number and we also need you to tell us when you change it!
 You can tell us online - please click on the link on the home page titled "Your Contact Details" and complete the relevant sections.
 We'll update your records once we receive it.